Lilwiggy/counter-strike-rpc/README.md

 If it doesn't find your Steam directory, it will ask you for your steam directory.
 Locate your steam directory from the browser window and hit "Ok".

-# Running

-In order for the presence to work, hit the button that says "Launch CS:GO".

-This will minimize the application to your system tray (the ^ icon on your taskbar on the far right side).
-To fully close it right click the counter strike icon and hit "Quit".

 # Manual install